hoangduytran/blender-manual/manual/modeling/modifiers/generate/mesh_to_volume.rst

 .. reference::

-   This modifier is only available for volume objects.
+   This modifier is only available for :doc:`Volume Objects </modeling/volumes/index>`.

 The *Mesh to Volume* modifier uses a mesh to create a new volume grid.
 All previously existing volume grids on the volume object are discarded.